naoshibaikyu/cyborgresistance/halloween.md

 @LOCATIONcastle: MYSTERIOUS CASTLE

-UlalaMolly Sad: **[frantically looking around for an exit]** All the windows are boarded up too!
-We're trapped in here!

-WitchArrietty: Calm yourself!
-There can be a backdoor exit or something.
-Besides, if we reallly need to, we can just transform and blow up the door anyways.

-UlalaMolly: Oh, yeah...

 MYSTERIOUS VOICE: **Kyeh Heh Heh!!** What do we have here?

-UlalaMolly Shocked: Zoinks!
+UlalaUlalaMolly Shocked: Zoinks!

-WitchArrietty Shocked: Jinkies!
+WitchWitchArrietty Shocked: Jinkies!

 MYSTERIOUS VOICE: Do I hear yet another bunch of foolish kids trespassing my domain?

-WitchArrietty Angry: Kids?
+WitchWitchArrietty Angry: Kids?
 I'm 26 thank you very much!

-UlalaMolly Annoyed: And I'm only 21!
+UlalaUlalaMolly Annoyed: And I'm only 21!

 OniSilver Angry: Our age is of no relevence! **[gets in his battle stance]** Show your face, fearsome foe.

-MYSTERIOUS VOICE: **Kyeh Heh Heh Hehhhhhh!!** Foolish humans!
+MYSTERIOUS VOICE: **Kyehehehehe!!** Foolish humans!
 You cannot stand up to the might of my guardians.

-WitchArrietty: Sure, we can.
+WitchWitchArrietty: Sure, we can.
 And we can also kick your ass no problem, either.

-MYSTERIOUS VOICE: **Kyeehhh!!** A bunch of cocky kids thinking they can take on an entire castle of traps and all sorts of horrors.
-Heard it all before for years!
+MYSTERIOUS VOICE: Kyeh?
+A bunch of cocky kids thinking they can take on an entire castle of traps and all sorts of horrors?
+Pah!
+Heard it all before!
+You all shall be my tonight's meal.
+Kyehehehehe...

-WitchArrietty: Pfft, please.
+WitchWitchArrietty Smug: Pfft, please.
 That's nothing.

-UlalaMolly Smug: Yeah, should we tell him?

-OniSilver Happy: We can transform into our cyborgnetic forms as we please.

-UlalaMolly Happy: We're the Cyborg Resistance after all!
+UlalaUlalaMolly Happy: We're the Cyborg Resistance after all!

 MYSTERIOUS VOICE: Cyber Resistance?!
-Oh! **Kyeh Ha Ha Ha!!** I've heard of you.
+Oh!
+Ohhhh!!
+I've heard of you.
 My master would be most pleased if I've captured you all!
 But before I go on...

 %Suddenly, the whole room is surrounded in a purple mist, blinding the three and causing them to have a coughing fit.
 Soon after, the mist fades away into nothing and the room's visibility is cleared up.

-UlalaMolly Shocked: Uh, what was that all about?!
+UlalaUlalaMolly Shocked: Uh, what was that all about?!

-%[Something something, they're cursed and they can't transform into their CR forms.
-All of that will be written here along with the the rest of Act 3.]
+WitchWitchArrietty: Doesn't matter! **[strikes a pose]** Let's show those evil-doers...

+OniSilver: **[also striking a pose]** that they shall fear the might of...

+UlalaUlalaMolly: **[strikes a pose too]** the Cyborg Resistance!!

+%...

+WitchWitchArrietty Shocked: How come nothing is happening?

+UlalaUlalaMolly Sad: It's not usually this slow... right?

+OniSilver Angry: Seems our electronics have been jammed!

+UlalaUlalaMolly Sad: Oh no, oh no, oh no, this isn't good!

+MYSTERIOUS VOICE: Kyehehe, that's right!
+That purple mist disabled all your cybernetic abilities!
+Let's see you Cyber Twerps talk all high and mighty now!

+WitchWitchArrietty Angry: Powers or no powers, we're gonna kick your butt, whoever you are!

+MYSTERIOUS VOICE: We'll see about that when you're all in such a vunerable state!
+I wonder what will happen in this thrilling hunt?
+My minions capturing you and you become my feast or you manage to get past all my minions but STILL become my feast upon entering my throne room.

+WitchWitchArrietty Angry: Ugh, I really hate arrogant villains.
+Especially *cowardly* arrogant villains!
+Hasn't even told us his name!

+OniSilver Angry: ...

+%Minutes has past, UlalaMolly, WitchArrietty, and Silver soon see themselves wandering the dingy halls of the creepy castle.

+UlalaUlalaMolly Sad: M-maybe we should just leave...?

+WitchArrietty: Don't you remember?
+The door's broken, and all the ground level windows are sealed!

+OniSilver: And because our electronics are jammed, we can't break out of here or call for help.

+WitchArrietty: We may as well try to fight our way out of here, since it is our only option.

+UlalaMolly: Oh, right.
+O-okay then...

+%A few minutes pass, until suddenly...

+WitchArrietty: Hey, I think I hear something!

+%Suddenly, out of a rickety old door, bursts a zombie!

+AstroZombieg: Ggggrrrrrreeehhhhh!!

+UlalaMolly: Eek!
+An Astro Zombieg!!

+WitchArrietty Annoyed: How do you even know their name that specifically?

+WitchArrietty Angry: But seriously, a zombie?
+How cliche!

+OniSilver Angry: Cliche or not, be on your guard!
+And don't let it bite you!

+%The Astro Zombieg starts shambling towards the three, backing them into a corner!

+WitchArrietty Shocked: Oh no!
+We're cornered!!

+AstroZombieg: Mmmmgggrrreeehhhhhh...

+UlalaMolly Shocked: A-any ideas on how we deal with this creep?

+OniSilver Shocked: I'm still working on that part of the plan!

+%The Astro Zombieg continues to corner them!

+AstroZombieg: Braaaaaaiiiiiinssss

+UlalaMolly: Wait a moment, you're a robot!
+Why do you want to eat brains?
+I don't think the ol' grey matter is a particularly efficient fuel for robots.

+UlalaMolly Annoyed: And on that note, doesn't "eating the brains out of humans" also severely violate the laws of robotics?

+AstroZombieg: ...

+UlalaMolly: ...

+Astro Zombieg: Look, I'm a zombie, it's all part of the image, y'know?

+UlalaMolly: ...Huh?!?!?

+%The Astro Zombieg gets even closer!

+AstroZombieg: Brrraaaiiiinnnnssss-

+WitchArrietty: Hey, how long is a robot zombie life anyways?

+Astro Zombieg: Ugeeehhhh? **[suddenly collapses]**

+EVERYBODY: ...

+WitchArrietty Smug: Well, that answers it.

+MYSTERIOUS VOICE: KYEHH?
+You've already defeated my army of zombies???

+OniSilver: We did literally nothing.

+UlalaMolly Annoyed: Army?!?
+More like a wimp!
+That was pathetic, mysterious creepy voice!

+MYSTERIOUS VOICE: Kyeh!
+There was just one?!
+There were suppose to be a bunch of them!
+Where are they!?

+%MEANWHILE...

+AstroZombiegs: **[Has a bag of party supplies Arrietty has left in the graveyard, they all party til they break apart]**

+MYSTERIOUS VOICE: No matter!
+The next room will provide a much tougher challenge!

+MYSTERIOUS VOICE: **KYEH HEH HEH!!!!**

+WitchArrietty Annoyed: His laughter is really getting on my nerves.

+UlalaMolly Angry: Yeah, it's annoying!
+Learn another evil laugh!

+UlalaMolly Sad: N-not that I want to hear any c-creepy laughs...

+OniSilver Annoyed: Let's just press on to the next room.

 @ACTNUM: ACT 4 (or 5)

 @LOCATIONcastle: MYSTERIOUS CASTLE

-%With Molly's friends kidnapped, she has braved through the haunted castle alone.
+%With UlalaMolly's friends kidnapped, she has braved through the haunted castle alone.
 With some newfound courage she gained throughout the journey, she finally reaches to the final room where the master of the castle awaits.

-UlalaMolly Sad: Okay, Molly.
+UlalaUlalaMolly Sad: Okay, UlalaMolly.
 You can do this.
 This is the final confrontation...
 You got this far.
 Nothing can stop you now...

-%Molly finally reaches the end of the stairway and sees the villainous vampire sitting on their throne, drinking from what it appears to be blood in a wine glass.
+%UlalaMolly finally reaches the end of the stairway and sees the villainous vampire sitting on their throne, drinking from what it appears to be blood in a wine glass.

-UlalaMolly Angry: This is the monster that took my friends.. and their lives depend on me!
-W-what would Arrietty do if she was in my position...?
+UlalaUlalaMolly Angry: This is the monster that took my friends.. and their lives depend on me!
+W-what would WitchArrietty do if she was in my position...?

-%Molly enters into the room and immediately points at the vampire.
+%UlalaMolly enters into the room and immediately points at the vampire.

-UlalaMolly Annoyed: Die Monster!
+UlalaUlalaMolly Annoyed: Die Monster!
 You don't belong in the world!

-UlalaMolly Shocked: (Whoops!
+UlalaUlalaMolly Shocked: (Whoops!
 Definitely not that!)

 ShadeMan: **[amused]** It was not by *my* hand that I'm once again given flesh.
 I was called here by *humans* who wish to pay me tribute.

-UlalaMolly Annoyed: (...Roll with it.)
+UlalaUlalaMolly Annoyed: (...Roll with it.)

-UlalaMolly: "Tribute"?!
+UlalaUlalaMolly: "Tribute"?!
 You steal men's souls, and make them your slaves!

 ShadeMan: What is a man?! **[gets hit in the face with a plastic whip, he drops his wine and it shatters on the floor spilling tomato juice everywhere]** ...

 ShadeMan Annoyed: What was that for?!

-UlalaMolly Angry: No, no, no!
+UlalaUlalaMolly Angry: No, no, no!
 You did it wrong and got too ahead of the script, let's start over!

 ShadeMan Shocked: Fine, let's- wait!
 MY TOMATO JUICE!
 NO! **[looks around frantically, then starts licking the tomato juice off the floor]**

-UlalaMolly Annoyed: ...Gross.
+UlalaUlalaMolly Annoyed: ...Gross.

 ShadeMan Annoyed: Look at what you've done to my tomato juice!
 That was my last glass!
 Grrr...
 You little brat.
 Kyeh...
 I'll...

-UlalaMolly Annoyed: Should've memorized the script!
+UlalaUlalaMolly Annoyed: Should've memorized the script!

-ShadeMan Scary: Enough talk! **[eyes glows red as he lunges towards Molly]]** Have at you!
+ShadeMan Scary: Enough talk! **[eyes glows red as he lunges towards UlalaMolly]]** Have at you!

-UlalaMolly Shocked: EEK!!
+UlalaUlalaMolly Shocked: EEK!!

 %CHOMP!!

-UlalaMolly Shocked: ...
+UlalaUlalaMolly Shocked: ...

 ShadeMan Scary: ...

 ShadeMan Shocked: ***DSKJFAKJEWGKDSBPKDLEGP!!
 KYEHHHHHHHHHHHHHHHHHHHHHHHHHHHHHH!!!*** *GARLIC?!
 UAUGHJHJGKFLKGKLB* **[falls over all weakened]** *MY ENTIRE TEETH SUNK INTO GARLIC.
 WHY?!
 WHY DID WILY PROGRAM THIS WEAKNESS?!
 AUGH BLEHCK.*

-UlalaMolly Smug: Ha!
+UlalaUlalaMolly Smug: Ha!
 I knew even robot vampires would be weak to my garlic shield!

 ShadeMan Annoyed: **[gagging hard]** You little brat!
 How did you even get that?!
 And *why* is it a shield, of all things?!

-UlalaMolly Smug: And they think I'm over prepared.
+UlalaUlalaMolly Smug: And they think I'm over prepared.

-WitchArrietty Angry: **[is in a cage that is hanging from the cieling]** Give me a break!
+WitchWitchArrietty Angry: **[is in a cage that is hanging from the cieling]** Give me a break!
 It was a pain carrying that bag to the car!

-UlalaMolly Shocked: Arri?!
+UlalaUlalaMolly Shocked: Arri?!
 You're alive!

-UlalaMolly Happy: *YOU'RE ALIVE!*
+UlalaUlalaMolly Happy: *YOU'RE ALIVE!*

 OniSilver: **[also in a cage]** That we are.
 Seems we have underestimated our foe, our apologies.

-UlalaMolly Happy: Fortunately, I've brought just about *every* monster weakness I can think of in that bag just for our safety!
+UlalaUlalaMolly Happy: Fortunately, I've brought just about *every* monster weakness I can think of in that bag just for our safety!

-WitchArrietty Angry: You told me it was full of candy, you liar!
+WitchWitchArrietty Angry: You told me it was full of candy, you liar!

-WitchArrietty: ...But I'm glad you've lied.
+WitchWitchArrietty: ...But I'm glad you've lied.
 I would've tossed the bag out if I were to find out sooner and this situation would've ended up nastier!

-UlalaMolly Sad: **[unlocking the cages, freeing the two]** Yeah, yeah.
+UlalaUlalaMolly Sad: **[unlocking the cages, freeing the two]** Yeah, yeah.
 Next time let's choose a less shady location.

 ShadeMan Annoyed: **[mostly recovered]** Kyeh...
 Your decision to make a fool out of me is your ultimate demise, brat.

-UlalaMolly Smug: It's three against one now, Shade Man.
+UlalaUlalaMolly Smug: It's three against one now, Shade Man.

-WitchArrietty: You're finished!
+WitchWitchArrietty: You're finished!

 OniSilver: I would not assume with such haste, our state leaves us very vunerable.

-UlalaMolly Shocked: Eep, that's right!
+UlalaUlalaMolly Shocked: Eep, that's right!
 My bad.

 ShadeMan: **Kyeh Heh Heh!!** My spell renders you all hopeless against me.
 And now I'm done messing with you brats. **[an eerie aura slowly forms around him]**

-WitchArrietty Sad: Molly, do you have anything else?!
+WitchWitchArrietty Sad: UlalaMolly, do you have anything else?!

-UlalaMolly Shocked: **[frantically going through the bag]** There gotta be another garlic, where did I put it!?
+UlalaUlalaMolly Shocked: **[frantically going through the bag]** There gotta be another garlic, where did I put it!?

 ShadeMan Scary: Wily's wishes be damned.
 I shall end all of your mortal lives instead right now! **[his wings expands and his eyes glows red once again as the red glowy aura intensifies]**

-WitchArrietty Sad: We have little time!
+WitchWitchArrietty Sad: We have little time!
 Throw whatevers in your hands and hope for the best!

-UlalaMolly Happy: Aha! **[holds up a glass of Holy Water and quickly throws it at Shade Man]**
+UlalaUlalaMolly Happy: Aha! **[holds up a glass of Holy Water and quickly throws it at Shade Man]**

 SFX: **Kssh!
 Splash!**

 %Unfortunately, it had no effect as it is... really just water in a glass bottle.

-WitchArrietty Annoyed: You dolt, he's water proof!
+WitchWitchArrietty Annoyed: You dolt, he's water proof!

-UlalaMolly Shocked: I-I kinda knew that!
+UlalaUlalaMolly Shocked: I-I kinda knew that!

-WitchArrietty Sad: ...Might this be a good time to bring up the Laws of Robotics?
+WitchWitchArrietty Sad: ...Might this be a good time to bring up the Laws of Robotics?

 OniSilver Angry: Villains don't care about that!